-Very occasionally, if a neurological problem is suspected, tests such as an EEG, MRI or CT scan may be performed.
+Very occasionally, if a neurological problem is suspected, tests such as an electroencephalogram (EEG), MRI or CT scan may be performed.

 - Erotomania may be primary (no associated psychiatric problem) but is often associated with other psychiatric illness (secondary) such as paranoid schizophrenia, schizo-affective disorder, major depression, bipolar disorder or Alzheimer's disease.

-- Is occasionally associated with other delusions, eg persecutory, grandiose, jealous or somatic.
+- It is occasionally associated with other delusions - eg, persecutory, grandiose, jealous or somatic.

 - Other associations include epilepsy and a left frontal lobe lesion.